-- Purchase payroll software.
+- Purchase reliable payroll software

-- Enter your business and employee information.
+- Enter your business and employee information

-- Run payroll and distribute wages.
+- Run payroll and distribute wages

-Accountants are trained professionals who can run payroll for you.
+Accountants and PEOs are trained professionals who can run payroll for you.
 After you hand over employee information and time cards, your payroll professional will handle the rest.

 Payroll software is an inexpensive and time-saving option for doing your own payroll.
 Find out if it’s the right fit for your business.
-Get a free trial of Patriot’s online payroll software today!
+Get a free trial of Patriot’s online payroll today!